-This course is designed to provide future and existing leaders the opportunity to explore the concept of leadership and to develop and improve their leadership skills.
+Credit Hrs: 3 This course is designed to provide future and existing leaders the opportunity to explore the concept of leadership and to develop and improve their leadership skills.
 In this course a variety leadership roles expected of team members with practical suggestions for improved leadership skills will be discussed.
 Additionally, sources of power and influence, delegation, group processes, conflict resolution, and group decision-making techniques will be discussed.

-The study of Human Resources will familiarize students with the legal and regulatory environment that pertains to the business world.
-Hiring, training and development, performance appraisals and compensation will all be discussed.
+and development, performance appraisals and compensation will all be discussed.

-Lecture Hrs: 45 Lab Hrs: 0 Credit Hrs: 3 Principles of Management teach the foundations of management: planning organizing, execution of objectives and the dynamics and impact of leadership.
+Principles of Management teach the foundations of management: planning organizing, execution of objectives and the dynamics and impact of leadership.